cscorley/dissertation/chapters/3_method/2_study.md

 In our changeset text extractor, we extract all text related to the change, e.g., context, removed, and added lines; metadata, such as commit messages, are ignored unless stated otherwise.
-Note that we do not consider where the text originates from, only that it is text changed by the commit.
+Note that we do not consider where the text originates from, only that it is text of the changeset.

 After extracting tokens, we split the tokens based on camel case, underscores, and non-letters.
-We only keep the split tokens; original tokens are discarded
+We only keep the split tokens; original tokens are discarded to keep the corpus vocabulary small.
-\todo{why do we discard}.
 We normalize to lower case before filtering non-letters, English stop words [@Fox_1992], Java keywords, and words shorter than three characters long.
 We do not stem words.

 We implemented our modeling using the Python library Gensim [@Rehurek-Sojk_2010], version 0.12.1.
 We use the same configurations on each